Logiqx/logiqx-dev/DatUtil/readme.txt

 It is possible to remove CHDs for individual systems using a combination of DatUtil options.
 For example, to remove all CPS-2 CHDs do the following:

-datutil -f listinfo -G cps2.c -p disk -o cps2.dat mame.dat datutil -f listinfo -! -G cps2.c -o nocps2.dat mame.dat
+datutil -f listinfo -! -G cps2.c -o new.dat mame.dat
-datutil -f listinfo -I cps2.dat -o new.dat nocps2.dat
+datutil -f listinfo -G cps2.c -p disk -a new.dat mame.dat

 You can check the resultant data file with the following commands: